 - Create financial stability to ensure preservation efforts continue

-The project is already gaining community support.
-The neighboring Laurel Church of Christ supports this plan and has offered its substantial parking area for events.
-The Knoxville Museum of Art is assisting with a permanent exhibit featuring the work of Adelia Armstrong Lutz, Historic Westwood’s first resident.
-Additionally, Knox Heritage plans to make the Historic Westwood facility and grounds available to the public for elegant special occasions, meetings, and retreats to offset ongoing costs.
+The project has garnered significant community support.
+The neighboring Laurel Church of Christ provides a substantial parking area for events.
+The McClung Collection assisted with a permanent exhibit featuring the work of Adelia Armstrong Lutz, Historic Westwood’s first resident.
+Additionally, Knox Heritage makes the Historic Westwood facility and grounds available to the public for elegant special occasions, meetings, and retreats.